lilawr/415-portfolio-project-24/model_card-Wine_Quality_Hyperparameter_Optimization.md

 * The data set did not include the full range of values from 0 to 10 (skipping 0-2 and 9 and 10).
 * The data set did not include a very balanced sample
 * Bayesian optimization search took a long time to run so I opted for GridSearch for parameter optimization
+* This model was trained on the red-wine data set only and as can be seen performs badly on the white wines.

 ## Trade-offs